Samuel Richardson: Early life

 Little is known of Richardson's early years beyond the few things that Richardson was willing to share.
 Although he was not forthcoming with specific events and incidents, he did talk about the origins of his writing ability; Richardson would tell stories to his friends and spent his youth constantly writing letters.
 One such letter, written when Richardson was almost 11, was directed to a woman in her 50s who was in the habit of constantly criticizing others.
 "Assuming the style and address of a person in years", Richardson cautioned her about her actions.
 However, his handwriting was used to determine that it was his work, and the woman complained to his mother.
 The result was, as he explains, that "my mother chid me for the freedom taken by such a boy with a woman of her years" but also "commended my principles, though she censured the liberty taken".

 After his writing ability was known, he began to help others in the community write letters.
 In particular, Richardson, at the age of 13, helped many of the young women with whom he associated to write responses to various love letters they received.
 As Richardson claims, "I have been directed to chide, and even repulse, when an offence was either taken or given, at the very time that the heart of the chider or repulser was open before me, overflowing with esteem and affect".
 Although this helped his writing ability, he in 1753 advised the Dutch minister Stinstra not to draw large conclusions from these early actions:

 You think, Sir, you can account from my early secretaryship to young women in my father's neighbourhood, for the characters I have drawn of the heroines of my three works.
 But this opportunity did little more for me, at so tender an age, than point, as I may say, or lead my enquiries, as I grew up, into the knowledge of female heart.

-He continued to explain that he did not fully understand females until writing Clarissa, and these letters were only a beginning.
+He continued to explain that he did not fully understand females until writing Clarissa; or, The History of a Young Lady, and these letters were only a beginning.